-For Berlin’s Museum Night 2011, Imira and I have connected the huge water wheel of Berlin’s Technikmuseum with several mechanic music boxes.
+For Berlin’s Museum Night 2011, Imira and I have connected the huge water wheel of the Museum of Technology with several mechanical music boxes.
 The water wheel drives the music boxes via a very long rope that makes its way in an expressive zigzag course over several pulleys through the museum’s beautiful garden.

-The rope gets its power from the rotating barrel inside the forge.
-The barrel is directly connected to the water wheel outside.
+The rope is moved by the drive wheel inside the forge.
+That wheel is directly connected to the water wheel on the outside.
 A well aligned pulley system inside the wood construction directs the rope around the barrel and outside the window of the little building.

 Behind the forge is a little forest where the main part of the installation is set up.